-IV.D.2.
-Faculty Scholarly Activity

-[The Review Committee may further specify]

-IV.D.3.
-Fellow Scholarly Activity

-[The Review Committee may further specify]

-IV.E.
-Independent Practice

-Fellowship programs may assign fellows to engage in the independent

-practice of their core specialty during their fellowship program.
+IV.D.2.b).(1) faculty participation in grand rounds, posters, workshops, quality improvement presentations, podium presentations, grant leadership, non-peer- reviewed print/electronic resources, articles or publications, book chapters, textbooks, webinars, service on professional committees, or serving as a journal reviewer, journal editorial board member, or editor; ^{(Outcome)‡} [The Review Committee may further specify] IV.D.2.b).(2) peer-reviewed publication.
+(Outcome) [The Review Committee may further specify] IV.D.3.
+Fellow Scholarly Activity [The Review Committee may further specify] IV.E.
+Fellowship programs may assign fellows to engage in the independent practice of their core specialty during their fellowship program.
 IV.E.1.
-If programs permit their fellows to utilize the independent practice

-option, it must not exceed 20 percent of their time per week or 10

-weeks of an academic year. (^{Core)}

-[This section will be deleted for those Review Committees that

-[This section will be deleted for those Review Committees that choose not to permit the independent practice option.
-For those that choose to permit this option, the Review Committee may further specify.]
+If programs permit their fellows to utilize the independent practice option, it must not exceed 20 percent of their time per week or 10 weeks of an academic year. ^(Core) [This section will be deleted for those Review Committees that choose not to permit the independent practice option.
+For those that choose to permit this option, the Review Committee may further

-Background and Intent: Fellows who have previously completed residency programs have demonstrated sufficient competence to enter autonomous independent practice within their core specialty.
+Background and Intent: Fellows who have previously completed residency programs have demonstrated sufficient competence to enter autonomous practice within their core specialty.
 This option is designed to enhance fellows' maturation and competence in their core specialty.
 This enables fellows to occupy a dual role in the health system: as learners in their subspecialty, and as credentialed practitioners in their core specialty.
 Hours worked in independent practice during fellowship still fall under the clinical and educational work hour limits.
-See Program Director Guide to the Common Program Requirements for more details.
+See Program Director Guide for more details.